itskingori/annotator_store-gem/README.md

 These will run the tests as per your local default configuration.

 The [appraisal gem][16] is used to integrate with bundler and rake to test the engine against different versions of dependencies in repeatable scenarios called _'appraisals'_.
 This makes it easy to check for regressions in the library without interfering with day-to-day development using Bundler.

 As a result, a separate test run is created for each Ruby version and every Rails version (see `travis.yml` file for specifics).

 Locally you can test for different Rails versions.
 For example:

-	# Run specs against rails 3.2.21
-	$ appraisal rails-3.2.21 rspec spec

 	# Run specs against rails 4.0.12
 	$ appraisal rails-4.0.12 rspec spec